NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Pre_Release_QC.md

 ### Overview

-The GDC Pre-Release Data Portal provides access to datasets prior to release to a group of users specified by the submitter.
-This area is only available to data submitters for reviewing pre-release data.
-User must be granted access as specified in the admin section and also have downloader access within dbGaP for the specified project.
+The GDC Pre-Release Data Portal provides access to datasets prior to release to a group of users specified by the data submitter.
+This area is only available to data submitters (or their designees) for reviewing pre-release data.
+Users must be granted access as specified in the admin portal section and also have downloader access within dbGaP for the specified project.

 ### GDC Authentication Tokens